easwaranramamurthy/sc-interview-genbio/README.md

 ![confusion_matrix](plots/confusion_mat.png)

 Further, if we plot the accuracy by normalizing the confusion matrix for each row, we can see that it can easily classify cell types like B-cells, CD14+ monocytes, dendritic cells, and CD34+ cells but it runs into issues when classifying a few but not all closely related T cell types.
+Particularly, the model misclassifies CD4+ T helper cells as CD8+ cytotoxic T cells.

 ![confusion_ratio](plots/confusion_ratio.png)